Cha Sung-mi

-Cha Sung-mi (Korean: 차성미, born 23 November 1975) is a South Korean football referee and former footballer and referee who played as a striker for INI Steel and the South Korea national team.
+Cha Sung-mi (Korean: 차성미, born 23 November 1975) is a South Korean football referee and former footballer who played as a striker for INI Steel and the South Korea national team.
 Having played for the national team throughout the 1990s, Cha is one of the first generation of women's footballers in South Korea, and is considered as one of the country's greatest ever female strikers.

 Early life

 Cha was born in Seoul, but moved to Osan with her mother and younger brother after her father died when she was two years old.
 Her mother ran a local restaurant.
 While attending Osan Girls' Middle School, Cha competed as a javelin thrower, but in her first year of high school a P.E. teacher suggested she try football, and she began playing for the national team less than a year later.
 She continued playing at Ulsan College.

 Club career

 Cha joined Hyundai Steel (later INI Steel), at the time the only women's works football team in South Korea, in 1996.
 She was the top scorer in the Women's Korean League in all of her first three years at the club.
 In the first edition of the 1999 tournament, Cha netted ten goals in Incheon's three matches.

 A knee injury forced Cha into early retirement, and a retirement ceremony was held for her at the 2003 National Sports Festival.
 However, after a successful rehabilitation and working as a referee for two years, she returned to playing, joining Chungnam Ilhwa Chunma in 2006.
 Cha became a core squad member at the newly established club, but struggled with injury and ultimately retired from football at the end of 2006.